Kadle11/Grudon/emulation_harness/stream/README.md

 ## STREAM*

-This benchmark is a slightly modified version of [https://github.com/host-architecture/understanding-the-host-network/tree/master/stream]() used to inject a configurable amount of memory bandwidth contention in our emulation.
+This benchmark is a slightly modified version of [https://github.com/host-architecture/understanding-the-host-network/tree/master/stream]() and is used to inject a configurable amount of memory bandwidth contention in our emulation.
 It supports different read/write ratios and memory access patterns.

 ### Requirements